Tupper's self-referential formula: Plots

-The formula is a general-purpose method of decoding a bitmap stored in the constant $k$, and it could actually be used to draw any other image.
+The formula is a general-purpose method of decoding a bitmap stored in the constant $k$, and it could be used to draw any other image.
 When applied to the unbounded positive range $0 \le y$, the formula tiles a vertical swath of the plane with a pattern that contains all possible 17-pixel-tall bitmaps.
-One horizontal slice of that infinite bitmap depicts the drawing formula itself, but this is not remarkable, since other slices depict all other possible formulae that might fit in a 17-pixel-tall bitmap.
+One horizontal slice of that infinite bitmap depicts the drawing formula since other slices depict all other possible formulae that might fit in a 17-pixel-tall bitmap.
 Tupper has created extended versions of his original formula that rule out all but one slice.

 The constant $k$ is a simple monochrome bitmap image of the formula treated as a binary number and multiplied by 17.
 If $k$ is divided by 17, the least significant bit encodes the upper-right corner $(k, 0)$; the 17 least significant bits encode the rightmost column of pixels; the next 17 least significant bits encode the 2nd-rightmost column, and so on.